julianpeeters/sbt-avrohugger/README.md

 Datatypes
 ---------
-Depends on [avrohugger](https://github.com/julianpeeters/avrohugger) to support the following datatypes:
 Supports generating case classes with arbitrary fields of the following datatypes:

 * INT -> Int